-11. HCV-7 Increase in Payment Standard During HAP Contract Term
+12. HCV-7 Increase in Payment Standard During HAP Contract Term household's first regular reexamination.

-HUD has waived the requirement that if a payment standard is increased during the term of a HAP contract, the increased payment standard shall not be effective until the household's first regular reexamination.
 Instead, the increased payment standard may be effective at any time (e.g. interim reexaminations, owner rent increase) after the effective date as long as it is not later than the family's first regular reexamination.